kubevela/kubevela/docs/en/cue/trait.md

 # Using CUE to Extend Trait in advanced way

-> WARNINIG: you are now reading a platform builder/administrator oriented documentation.
+In this section we will introduce how to define a Trait with CUE template.

-In the following tutorial, you will learn how to add a trait in a more advanced way without writing any CRD controller.
+## Basic Usage

-In general, the advanced way can help you build abstraction by composition or decomposition.
+Defining a Trait with CUE template is a little different from Workload Type.

-## Trait generate multiple resources
+The different part is a trait must use `outputs` keyword instead of `output` to define resources that will be generated.

-With the help of CUE template, we can combine multiple K8s resources into one trait.
+With the help of CUE template, it is very nature to compose multiple K8s resources in one trait.

-You can use the keyword `outputs` to create multiple K8s objects.
 The format MUST be `outputs:<unique-name>:<k8s-object>`.

-Let's look at an example, assume you hope to make a combo for K8s service and ingress, naming it as `ingress`.
+Below is an example that make a combo for K8s service and ingress, naming this trait as `ingress`.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2